 Construction on the final stretch of the Foothills Parkway is to begin late spring 2017 and is expected to take 12-18 months to complete.

-Great Smoky Mountains National Park encompasses over 800 square miles and is one of the most pristine natural areas in the Eastern United States.
+Great Smoky Mountains National Park encompasses some 800 square miles and is one of the most pristine natural areas in the Eastern United States.
 An auto tour of the park offers a variety of experiences, including panoramic views, tumbling mountain streams, weathered historic buildings, and mature hardwood forests stretching to the horizon.

 There are over 270 miles of road to choose from in the Smokies.
 Most are paved, and even the gravel roads are maintained in suitable condition for standard passenger cars.
 Travel speeds on most of the park’s paved roads average 30 miles per hour.

 Driving in the mountains presents new challenges for many drivers.
-When travelling uphill on hot days, watch your engine temperature carefully to make sure it is not overheating.
+When traveling uphill on hot days, watch your engine temperature carefully to make sure it is not overheating.
 If overheating occurs, rest your vehicle at a pullout before continuing.